Do you need insurance to register a car?

 If your insurance expires, your car registration may be suspended.
 If this happens, you will have to provide proof of insurance to renew your registration and may have to pay a fine or fee to reinstate the registration.
 The amount you have to pay and the process to reinstate your car registration varies by state.

 If your insurance expires and you do not correct the situation, you may be required to purchase SR-22 insurance.
-This insurance is not really insurance at all but, rather, a certificate that indicates you carry at least the minimum levels of insurance required in your state.
+Despite the name, SR-22 is not a type of insurance itself, but is, rather, a certificate that is created by your insurance company that verifies that you carry the appropriate minimum amount of coverage for your state.
 An SR-22 is reserved for high-risk drivers, which can include drivers who allow their car insurance to lapse.
 Being considered a high-risk driver can also increase your auto insurance premiums well above the costs of a standard car insurance policy.

 Frequently asked questions